hogan-g/myCshell/manual/readme.md

     OUTPUT REDIRECTION
     If the user inputs either of the output symbols (> or >>) followed by a filename, the shell will switch to print all output for that command into the file named, creating it if it does not already exist.
+    To understand more about I/O redirection and streams read this -> [4]

     I/O Redirection is achieved by changing the input and output streams from their standard settings.
 By default input and output link to the users terminal and keyboard.
 If the control symbols for I/O redirection are detected in a command by the child process the process enters